eth-ait/hci-project-group-2/Deliverables/Study_Report.md

 We used Adobe XD to design our prototype.
 The environment of Adobe did not provide any measurement tools for the study but made it simpler to create a usable and distributable prototype.
 Since our UI will be highly interactive, it was only possible to simulate a limited subset of all possible interactions.
 Therefore our questions and tasks had to be very specific and straightforward.

 #### Questionnaire ([see here](https://docs.google.com/forms/d/e/1FAIpQLScezn4NKkqSJVn5ywilecgBPvZDxEXtcfHE85JA9YDOrbKo0A/viewform?usp=sf_link))
-Due to the limitations of our prototype we had to help our users to interact with the mockup.
+Due to the limitations of our prototype we had to help our users to interact with the mock-up.
 This lead us to questions which focus strongly on the essential parts of our prototype and therefore our study.

 We then split our study into two parts that both used the same prototype and questions.